gcc-mirror/gcc/gcc/ada/doc/gnat_ugn/building_executable_programs_with_gnat.rst

   ======= ==================================================================
    *n*     Effect
   ------- ------------------------------------------------------------------
-  *0*      No optimization, the default setting if no :switch:`-O` appears *1*      Normal optimization, the default if you specify :switch:`-O` without an
+  *0*      No optimization, the default setting if no :switch:`-O` appears.
+  *1*      Moderate optimization, same as :switch:`-O` without an operand.
-           operand.
-A good compromise between code quality and compilation time.
+           A good compromise between quality of generated code and compilation time.
-  *2*      Extensive optimization, may improve execution time, possibly at
+  *2*      Extensive optimization, should improve execution time, possibly at
            the cost of substantially increased compilation time.
-  *3*      Same as :switch:`-O2`, and also includes inline expansion for small
-           subprograms in the same unit.
-  *s*      Optimize space usage
+  *3*      Full optimization, may further improve execution time, possibly at
+           the cost of substantially larger generated code.
+  *s*      Optimize for size (code and data) rather than speed.
+  *z*      Optimize aggressively for size (code and data) rather than speed.
+  *g*      Optimize for debugging experience rather than speed.
   ======= ==================================================================

   See also :ref:`Optimization_Levels`.